To Our Guests,

 - COVID-19 Vaccine: Not enough information is currently available to say if or when the CDC will stop recommending that people “wear masks and avoid close contact with others” to help prevent the spread of the virus that causes COVID-19.
 While experts learn more about the protection that COVID-19 vaccines provide under real-life conditions, it will be important for everyone to continue using all the tools available to help stop this pandemic.
 Greyfield will continue with our mandate that all guests must wear masks as outlined in this information page.

 - Upon arrival to Cumberland Island, staff will be on hand to greet you and to provide you with an informational tour.
-Depending on the number of arriving guests, two or more staff will be available to divide guests into groups, allowing all to maintain a minimum of six feet of distance between.

 - Please be aware that check-in times may vary to ensure that each room is properly and thoroughly cleaned and sanitized per CDC guidelines.
 Your patience and understanding are very much appreciated.